 Most of us will experience some effects of presbyopia as we age.
 It's a normal part of the ageing process and presbyopic symptoms develop gradually as we get older.
 Most people start to notice changes to their close vision from around the age of 40.
 In fact, the term presbyopia actually derives from a Greek word meaning “old eye”.

-Remember It’s nothing to worry about, and it’s even easier to work presbyopia around your lifestyle.
-Most people with presbyopia wear reading glasses or multifocal contact lenses.
-See your optician to find the best option for you.
+As a common condition, it’s nothing to worry about, and it’s easy to work presbyopia around your lifestyle.
+Most people with presbyopia wear reading glasses, multifocal contact lenses or a combination of both to correct their vision — depending on which they prefer.

 What are the symptoms of presbyopia?

 Have you started to notice that text is getting harder to read?
 Do you have trouble seeing clearly when using your phone or laptop, or when you're doing work up close?
 You may be experiencing the first signs of presbyopia.
 It's perfectly normal, and most of us start to experience it around the age of 40.

 Common symptoms of presbyopia are:

 - Needing to hold reading material at an arm’s distance to focus properly on it